 Are there volunteer opportunities?

 Treasure Valley Youth Lacrosse League has a mandatory volunteer program starting Spring 2021.
-Each family will be required to make a $100 deposit at time of registration.
-If your family volunteers for 4 hours during the season, your $100 deposit will be returned or credited to your account.
+Each family will be required to make a deposit at time of registration.
+If your family volunteers for 4 hours during the season, your deposit will be returned or credited to your account.
+(The deposit amount may vary between Spring and Fall seasons)

 Volunteer Examples (but not limited to):